 Budget and Rates

 Following a public hearing on June 11, 2013, the EBMUD Board of Directors approved the fiscal year 2014-2015 biennial budget and rates.
 Rates are structured to allow EBMUD to deliver the best drinking water to East Bay customers and provide wastewater treatment and services to protect the San Francisco Bay.

-Biennial Budget - The Biennial Budget contains a budget overview, priorities, financial forecast, and staffing changes.
+Biennial FY14-15 Budget - The Biennial FY14-15 Budget contains a budget overview, priorities, financial forecast, and staffing changes.
 The Capital Project Supplement provides the details of our Capital Improvement Program.

 Budget Fact Sheet - The budget fact sheet is a high level summary of the current biennial budget.
 The fact sheet summarizes the adopted budget and provides answers to frequently asked questions.

-The Budget at a Glance: Where Your Dollar Goes
+The FY15 Budget at a Glance: Where Your Dollar Goes